dgaydukov/cert-aws/sa/files/sa.md

 For encryption it uses four-tier hierarchy of encryption keys.
 These keys are: master/cluster/database/data encryption keys Redshift Spectrum - allows you to query data in s3, it's serverless just like Athena, so you pay for resources you consume.
 So it basically allows you to separate storage & compute.
 You can also use it to insert data into redshift from s3.
 It different from Athena, cause it allows you to join current redshift tables with data from s3.
 Under the hood there is a fleet of thousands Redshift Spectrum nodes spread across multiple AZ.
-Query is submitted to leader node of your Redshift cluster (it optimize/compile/push the query to the compute nodes).
+Query is submitted to leader node of your Redshift cluster, which optimize/compile/push the query to the compute nodes.
 Compute nodes submit requests to redshift spectrum, spectrum create thousands of ec2 and query data from s3 and return it back to cluster.
 So with spectrum you can store frequently access data in redshift and IA data in s3 and create join of these 2 datasets.
 Distribution style (`DISTSTYLE` - primary goal in selecting it, to evenly distribute the data throughout the cluster for parallel processing) - when you load data into table, redshift distributes the rows to each of the compute nodes:
 * AUTO - start with ALL style, if table grows beyond certain limit, switch to EVEN.
 * ALL - copy of the entire table is distributed to every node.
 It is for small tables, less than 3million records.
 * EVEN - leader node distributes the rows across the slices in a round-robin fashion.
 Use it when a table does not participate in joins or when there is not a clear choice between KEY/ALL distribution
 * KEY - rows are distributed according to the values in one column (this column must be defined as a `DISTKEY`), leader node places matching values on the same node slice.
-This similar to partitionKey in NoSql.
+This similar to partitionKey in dynamoDB.
 Key is good if you have some foreign key (like departmentId in employee table) and so all employees for particular department would be stored in single slice.
 Enhanced VPC routing - forces `COPY/UNLOAD` traffic between your cluster and your data repositories through your VPC.
 These allows you to use:
 * all features of vpc